I’ll Never Let You Go

 Then there was Chichi.

 Chichi was everything Agnes wasn’t and everything Layo could never be.
 She was his perfect contradiction.
 Chichi knew about his marriage but didn’t care.
 She stayed out of his personal life, never asking for more than what he could give.
-She played her part perfectly—his sweet escape.
+She played her part perfectly.
+She was his sweet escape.
 But she was too independent, too focused on her own life.
 She didn’t consult him on her choices, not even when she decided to marry another man.
 When she told him, it was as if a fire had been lit inside him.
 He couldn’t let her go.
 She wasn’t just Chichi.
 She was *his* Chichi.

 He knew what he had to do.
 He went home and confessed everything to Agnes.
 Every affair, every betrayal, hoping that she will let him go.
 As expected, his Agnes broke down.
-She cried, begged him to think of their children—a boy of thirteen and a little girl he adored.
+She cried, begged him to think of their children – a boy of thirteen and a little girl he adored.
 But it didn’t matter.
 He promised to take care of them, then turned his back to her that night, letting her tears soak into her pillow.

 Chichi was overjoyed when he told her his marriage was finally over, but she wasn’t foolish.
 She didn’t break off her engagement right away, keeping her options open.
 Still, she became bolder, visiting his office more often, their trysts more daring.
-It was the life he had always wanted—one filled with risk, passion, and control.
+It was the life he had always wanted, one filled with risk, passion, and control.

 Until the day Chichi disappeared.

 She stopped answering his calls.
 She stopped showing up at the office.
 He tried to see her, but there was nothing.
 It was as if she had vanished from his life, leaving only the ghost of her presence behind.
 Desperation led him back home to Agnes, who had not yet left him.
-She was still there, still sad, still quiet, waiting for the final papers to be signed.
-She reached for his coat that evening, the way she always had and reached for a kiss, but he pushed her away.
-And that’s when he noticed something different—something unsettling in the way her tears fell.
-Something had shifted in Agnes.
+She was still there, still sad, still quiet, waiting for the divorce procedures to be concluded.
+She reached for his coat that evening, the way she always had, and reached for a kiss, but he pushed her away.
+And that’s when he noticed something different, something unsettling in the way she fell back.

 Tunde opened his mouth to explain, to defend himself, but instead, all that came out was, “Go to your rooms.
 Now.”